 It will save you from the hassle of getting transportation, finding places to eat, and places to go.
 Also, you can learn more about the attractions with the help of your tour guide.

 The ideal time to visit Ayutthaya is from November to February.

-From March to May is the hottest time of the year, while June to September is the rainy season.
+March to May is the hottest time, while June to September is the rainy season.

 You should spend one night in the city to start the trip early in the morning and avoid the crowd.

 There are many attractions in the ancient capital of Ayutthaya, but mainly temples and royal ruins, and the design architecture is quite similar.